MrKhantee/filelistview/README.md

 Contributing:
-    I will eagerly welcome all contributions.
+    I will eagerly welcome all contributions, if you are looking for something to contribute to, see the todo list below

 Current Todo List:
     More Documentation (both in this file and around each method)